jesseduffield/jesseduffield.github.io/_posts/2021-8-9-Type-Keys.md

 Isn't this nicer?
 There are fewer arrows flying around thanks to having `userType` out of the picture, but the important thing is that our `createUser` function is not dependent on our specific use cases, meaning that when changing a use case or adding a new use case (e.g. adding a 'vendor' user type) we don't need to touch our `createUser` function.
 This is the basis of the Open-Close Principle: entities should be open for extention but closed for modification.
 This principle can _only_ be satisfied when specific entities depend on general entities, not the other way around.

-Note that instead of using callbacks we could have chosen to subclass User to AdminUser and RegularUser, with each subclass overriding the `onCreate` function, and we'd end up with an identical diagram.
-The dependencies you end up with matter more than the particular path you took to get them.
+Note that instead of using callbacks we could have subclassed User to AdminUser and RegularUser, with each overriding the `onCreate` function.
+Regardless of which approach you take, you'll get an identical dependency diagram!

 ## Is It Always So Simple?